Isivile23/Python-Week-1/Python-Week-2.md

 The power of lambda is better shown when you use them as an anonymous function inside another function.

 # Anatomy of a class

+A class is like an object constructor or a blueprint for creating objects.

+## Instance Attributes